Pohi11/Pohi11/README.md

-I'm a Computer Science student at Carleton University in Ottawa, Ontario, specializing in Cloud Infrastructure, Full-Stack Development, and AI automation.
-I focus on building resilient, high-performance systems from the ground up.
+I'm a Computer Science student at Carleton University in Ottawa, Ontario, specializing in Cloud Infrastructure, Full-Stack Development, AI, and automation.
+I enjoy problem-solving and challenging myself.

 ---